-Flights to Buenos Aires are not included, though we are happy to assist.
+Flights to Buenos Aires are not included.
 We recommend the Iberia flight from London Heathrow (via Madrid) on 7th November at c.
-7.10pm, which arrives at c.
-8.30am on 8th November.
+7.05pm, which arrives at c.
+8.40am on 8th November.

 Rooms are ready for occupation from 3.00pm on 7th November, allowing those arriving from London early on the 8th to check in immediately, and those arriving from elsewhere the opportunity to settle in the night before.